castorini/pyserini/docs/experiments-hc4-neuclir22.md

-# Pyserini Regressions: BM25 Baseline for HC4 (v1.0) on NeuCLIR22 &mdash;
+# Pyserini Regressions: BM25 Baselines for HC4 on NeuCLIR22

-This page documents BM25 regression experiments for [HC4 (v1.0) Persian topics](https://github.com/hltcoe/HC4) on the [NeuCLIR22 Persian corpus](https://neuclir.github.io/).
+This page documents BM25 regression experiments for HC4 (v1.0) on the [NeuCLIR22 corpus](https://neuclir.github.io/).
 The HC4 qrels have been filtered down to include only those in the intersection of the HC4 and NeuCLIR22 corpora.